 03.02 Specific Guidance

 Inspection Requirement 02.01 The SARP describes design, fabrication, test, and maintenance commitments and functions for a given transportation packaging.
 The CoC is a document issued by NRC to specify acceptable transportation package requirements.
-A listing of transportation packagings that are registered to QAP holders is maintained by the Nuclear Materials Safety and Safeguards, (NMSS/).
+A listing of transportation packagings that are registered to QAP holders is maintained by the Office of Nuclear Materials Safety and Safeguards, Division of Fuel Management (NMSS/DFM).
 This listing identifies the packagings for which the QAP holder is registered as the primary and secondary CoC holder.
 The primary CoC holder is responsible for maintaining a data package containing all records related to certification, design, design changes, and fabrication for that transportation packaging.
 A secondary CoC holder is normally a user-only of that packaging.

 The QAP specifies commitments made by an organization to meet the requirements of 10 CFR Part 71.
 The QAP Approval is the document issued by NRC to identify the conditions of QAP applicability to the requirements of 10 CFR Part 71, Subpart H.